harrycresswell/hc/content/page/about.md

 description: "About this website"
 ---

-I created this website **to share the things I've learnt about design and marketing**, so (hopefully) you can skip to what works and avoid what doesn't.
+I created this website **to share the things I've learnt about design and coding websites**, so (hopefully) you can skip to what works and avoid what doesn't.

 You'll mostly find **ideas on how to build a sustainable business you're proud of**.
 There might also be the odd tutorial here and there, and a few thoughts on life i've picked up along the way.